HimanshuDorbi/CRUD-App/README.md

 # CRUD App

-This is a simple CRUD (Create, Read, Update, Delete) application built with React js, Nodejs, Express, and MongoDB.
+This is a CRUD (Create, Read, Update, Delete) application built with React js, Nodejs, Express, and MongoDB.

 ## Prerequisites